Ways to Give

 Supporting the Hospital With a Planned Gift

-The extraordinary legacy of Phelps Memorial Hospital Center is made possible by thegenerous support of our donors and partners.
+The extraordinary legacy of Phelps Hospital is made possible by the generous support of our donors and partners.
 Many individuals have made a special commitment and chosen to support the hospital’s work both during their lifetime and through their estates by way of one or more planned gifts.
 Planned gifts are a great way to benefit the hospital while enabling you to enjoy benefits for yourself.

 Unlike cash donations, planned gifts are typically made from existing assets or your estate rather than disposable income.
 A misconception is that gift planning is only for the “wealthy.”
 However, even people of modest means can make a difference through gift planning.
 See below to learn more.

 Including Phelps in your estate plans is an extraordinary gift, one we would hope to recognize during your lifetime.
-Upon notifying us of the directive in your will or other gift, we would welcome the opportunity to include your name as part of the Anson Phelps Society (link to APS page), which recognizes the special commitment made by individuals who include the hospital in their estate plans.
+Upon notifying us of the directive in your will or other gift, we would welcome the opportunity to include your name as part of the Anson Phelps Society, which recognizes the special commitment made by individuals who include the hospital in their estate plans.

-For more information, please contact Lisa Koch, Senior Development Officer at (914) 366-3108 or firstname.lastname@example.org.
+For more information, please contact Lisa Koch, Director of Development at (914) 366-3108 or firstname.lastname@example.org.
 There is no obligation and all information will remain confidential.
 We recommend that you consult with your professional advisors for advice regarding your personal situation.

 One of the easiest and most effective ways to include Phelps in your estate plans is through a specific bequest.
 Adding Phelps as a beneficiary of your estate is easy to do and can be customized depending on your situation.
 This can be done when a will is drawn up or added as a codicil to an existing will.
 A suggested bequest could read as follows: